For the MAXIMS ONLY post, go HERE.

 This is one of my superpowers.
 Like some of you reading this, I had a brush with death in my teenage years that forever changed me, mostly for the good.
 But I admit it does get in my way at times if I’m not being careful (see 11).

 In fact, one of the most meaningful experiences of my year was a health scare.
 Everything turned out ok, but I was completely and totally rocked (see 39).
 I’m grateful for the experience, as it forced me to address the darkside of this superpower.
 It was also the impetus to finally start therapy (see 9).
 But on balance, I believe a healthy awareness of mortality has always been my secret sauce.
 It powers my bias for action and the joyful urgency with which I approach my work AND my fun.
 More days than not, I bound out of bed in the morning.
-And this is because I don’t take
+And this is because I don’t take my life for granted.

 From one of my favorite websites/ blogs: